 Most racehorses retire young (usually by age 5 after 12-15 races).
-But the racing warriors (or “warhorses”) compete for many years longer.
+But the racing warriors (or “warhorses”) compete for many more years.
 Most racing warriors are 8-10 years old and have run in 50 races or more.
 They are incredible athletes!

-Because of that, LOPE decided to specialize in racing warriors.
-We are honored to provide them with the extra time they need for rest, rehabilitation and retraining.
 While they are at LOPE, the racing warriors help people via our Academy programs for teenage equestrians and at-risk youth.
-The warriors also provide invaluable vocational training for aspiring equine vet technicians, veterinarians and farriers.
+The warriors also provide invaluable vocational training for aspiring equine vet technicians and veterinarians.

 They greatly benefit from pasture rest and time to “just be a horse.”
 Once physically ready, the racing warriors then face the challenge of learning a new career.
 It can be difficult for seasoned athletes with much experience in one discipline to start all over again.
 They aren’t available for adoption until they have completed the program.

 They greatly benefit from pasture rest and time to “just be a horse.”

 The amazing Austin Equine Hospital examines each horse to create a path for healing.

 We then customize a learning plan for each horse to help them build a strong foundation for their futures.